4d/docs/docs/Debugging/debugger.md

 * Clicking the **Trace** button in the [Syntax Error window](basics.md#syntax-error-window)
 * Using the [`TRACE`](https://doc.4d.com/4dv19/help/command/en/page157.html) command
-* Clicking the **Debug** button in the Execute Method window or selecting **Run and debug...** button in the Method editor
+* Clicking the **Debug** button in the Execute Method window or selecting **Run and debug...** button in the Code Editor
 * Using **Alt+Shift+Right click** (Windows) or **Ctrl+Option+Cmd+Click** (macOS) while a method is executing, then selecting the process to trace in the pop-up menu:

 ![open-debugger](assets/en/Debugging/openDebugger.png)

 * Clicking the **Trace** button when a process is selected in the Process page of the Runtime Explorer.
-* Adding a break point in the Method Editor window or in the Break and Catch pages of the Runtime Explorer.
+* Adding a break point in the Code Editor window or in the Break and Catch pages of the Runtime Explorer.

 When called, the debugger window provides the name of the method or class function you're currently tracing, and the action causing the initial appearance of the Debugger window.
 For example, in the above debugger window: